Ahmadjamil888/ADVANCED_WEBSITE_DESIGN/OAUTH_SETUP_GUIDE.md

    ↓
 4. User authenticates with provider
    ↓
-5. Provider redirects to /auth/callback
+5. Provider redirects directly to /ai-model-generator ↓
+6. Session is established by Supabase
    ↓
-6. Callback page establishes session
-   ↓
-7. Redirected to /ai-model-generator
-   ↓
-8. User is logged in and can use dashboard
+7. User is logged in and can use dashboard
 ```

 ---